 Every year the legacy of Confucius is celebrated throughout China on the day of the great philosopher’s birth.
 Of all the celebrations, the most famous one takes place in the town of Qufu, Shandong, where Confucius was born.

 Born in 551BC, Confucius was a thinker, political figure and teacher.
 His influence on Chinese thought and philosophy is comparable to the influence that Socrates had on Western philosophy.
 His teachings are highly revered throughout Asia, especially in his native China.
 They’ve had a significant influence on Chinese life for thousands of years.

 Although it’s difficult to separate fact from legend in many of the accounts that are given of Confucius’ life, it’s thought that he grew up in a poverty-stricken household.
 It was much later on in Confucius’ life that his talents were eventually recognised.

 He was appointed Minister of Public Works, and then Minister of Crime before he was forced to leave office for offending the nobility and enter a life of exile.
-It was at this point that he is thought to have gathered a large number of disciples around him, before eventually returning from exile, and from around 484 BC he spent the remainder of his life teaching, writing and forming some of the great philosophies that he is now known for.
+It was at this point that he’s thought to have gathered a large number of disciples, before eventually returning from exile.
+From around 484 BC he spent the remainder of his life teaching, writing and forming some of the great philosophies that he’s now known for.